-- "Plans" means, collectively, trusts governed by registered retirement savings plans, registered retirement income funds, registered education savings plans, deferred profit sharing plans, registered disability savings plans and tax-free savings accounts, each as defined in the Tax Act, and "Plan" means any of them; - "Properties" means the Initial Properties, Méga Centre, Cornwall Square, Châteauguay Property, Place Val Est and the Canadian Tire Properties; - "Qualifying Transaction" means the qualifying transaction of Charter Realty under the CPC Policy completed on February 23, 2007; - "REIT" means Charter Real Estate Investment Trust, including where the context requires, the REIT's subsidiaries; - "REIT Exception" means the exception from the application of the new tax regime under the SIFT Rules, which exception applies to real estate investment trusts that meet a series of conditions relating to the nature of their revenue and investments; - "Seaforth Property" means the REIT's Rona property located in Seaforth, Ontario; - "SIFT" means, in connection with the SIFT Rules, a "specified investment flow-through entity"; - "SIFT Rules" means the amendments to the Tax Act that received Royal Assent on June 22, 2007 regarding the changes announced as part of the Tax Fairness Plan proposed by the Minister of Finance on October 31, 2006, modifying the tax treatment of (i) "specified investment flow-through entities", including certain publicly traded income trusts and limited partnerships, and (ii) their investors; - "Special Voting Unit(s)" means non-participating special voting unit(s) of the REIT and, for greater certainty, does not mean Unit(s); - "Strathroy Property" means the REIT's Canadian Tire Property located in Strathroy, Ontario; - "Tax Act" means the Income Tax Act (Canada) R.S.C.
-1985, c.1 (5th Supp), as amended, including the regulations promulgated thereunder; - "Trustee" means a trustee of the REIT and "Trustees" means all of the trustees of the REIT; - "TSXV" and "Exchange" mean the TSX Venture Exchange; - "Underwriting Agreement" means the underwriting agreement dated August 2, 2007, among the REIT, TD Securities Inc., RBC Dominion Securities Inc., CIBC World Markets Inc., BMO Nesbitt Burns Inc., Blackmont Capital Inc., National Bank Financial Inc., Scotia Capital Inc. and HSBC Securities (Canada) Inc.; - "Unit" means ordinary participating voting unit(s) of the REIT and, for greater certainty, does not mean Special Voting Unit(s); - "Unitholder(s)" means the holder(s) of Units; - "Unit Options" means options for the purchase of Units under the Unit Option Plan; - "Unit Option Plan" means the plan adopted by the REIT that authorizes the REIT to grant Unit Options; - "Voting Unitholders" means the holders of Units and Special Voting Units; - "Voting Units" means collectively, the Units and Special Voting Units; - "Wasaga Beach Property" means the REIT's Canadian Tire Property located in Wasaga Beach, Ontario; and - "Zurich Property" means the REIT's Rona property located in Zurich, Ontario.
+- "Plans" means, collectively, trusts governed by registered retirement savings plans, registered retirement income funds, registered education savings plans, deferred profit sharing plans, registered disability savings plans and tax-free savings accounts, each as defined in the Tax Act, and "Plan" means any of them; - "Properties" means the Initial Properties, Méga Centre, Cornwall Square, Châteauguay Property, Place Val Est and the Canadian Tire Properties; - "Qualifying Transaction" means the qualifying transaction of Charter Realty under the CPC Policy completed on February 23, 2007; - "REIT" means Charter Real Estate Investment Trust, including where the context requires, the REIT's subsidiaries; - "REIT Exception" means the exception from the application of the tax regime under the SIFT Rules, which exception applies to real estate investment trusts that meet a series of conditions relating to the nature of their revenue and investments; - "Seaforth Property" means the REIT's Rona property located in Seaforth, Ontario; - "SIFT" means, in connection with the SIFT Rules, a "specified investment flow-through entity"; - "SIFT Rules" means the amendments to the Tax Act that received Royal Assent on June 22, 2007 regarding the changes announced as part of the Tax Fairness Plan proposed by the Minister of Finance on October 31, 2006, modifying the tax treatment of (i) "specified investment flow-through entities", including certain publicly traded income trusts and limited partnerships, and (ii) their investors; - "Special Voting Unit(s)" means non-participating special voting unit(s) of the REIT and, for greater certainty, does not mean Unit(s); - "Strathroy Property" means the REIT's Canadian Tire Property located in Strathroy, Ontario; - "Tax Act" means the Income Tax Act (Canada) R.S.C.
+1985, c.1 (5th Supp), as amended, including the regulations promulgated thereunder; - "Trustee" means a trustee of the REIT and "Trustees" means all of the trustees of the REIT; - "TSXV" and "Exchange" mean the TSX Venture Exchange; - "Unit" means ordinary participating voting unit(s) of the REIT and, for greater certainty, does not mean Special Voting Unit(s); - "Unitholder(s)" means the holder(s) of Units; - "Unit Options" means options for the purchase of Units under the Unit Option Plan; - "Unit Option Plan" means the plan adopted by the REIT that authorizes the REIT to grant Unit Options; - "Voting Unitholders" means the holders of Units and Special Voting Units; - "Voting Units" means collectively, the Units and Special Voting Units; - "Wasaga Beach Property" means the REIT's Canadian Tire Property located in Wasaga Beach, Ontario; and - "Zurich Property" means the REIT's Rona property located in Zurich, Ontario.